 sudo nvidia-xconfig -a --cool-bits=28 --allow-empty-initial-configuration

-After this commands, a reboot or a logout is required to apply the changed to
+After this, a reboot or a logout is required to apply the changes.

-After this, go to the ‘Thermal Settings’ section and therefore control the fan speed by your own hands:
+Go to the ‘Thermal Settings’ section and you can control the fan speed by your own hands:

 Now this was only controlling it manually through the

-nvidia-settings software. these changes will not apply at boot and do not auto adjust.
+nvidia-settings software.
+These changes will not apply at boot and do not auto adjust; but the changes were required in order to enable fan control.

 Download the program from github with this command: